 The chromatograms for the Nexium and the Prilosec are shown in Figures 3-4.
 Prilosec is a proton pump inhibitor used to treat ulcers, heartburn, acid reflux, or Zollinger-Ellison syndrome Nexium, (esomeprazole), is the S enantiomer of omeprazole, the active ingredient in Prilosec.
 Nexium was one of the first pharmaceuticals to be repatented and marketed as a pure enantiomer of a formerly mixed enantiomer drug.
 The Nexium has a superior clinical efficacy due to its higher and more consistent bioavailability.
 As expected, the CD of the prilosec shows the inclusion of both enantiomers while in the Nexium only the esomeprazole enantiomer is detected.

 HPLC with CD detection is an excellent method for the separation and detection of chiral compounds including pharmaceuticals.
 Both the fluorescence and the CD detectors were very sensitive with respect to concentration; however the fluorescence detector can not give any indication as to which enantiomer is which.
 The optical rotation detector is capable of discriminating the enantiomers, but in all the materials studied was found to be much less sensitive.
-In general the best materials for use with the OR are sugars.
-Jasco Inc. currently offers the world’s only CD detector for HPLC.
+In general, the best materials for use with the OR are sugars.
+Jasco Inc. currently offers the world’s only Circular Dichroism detector for HPLC.